Research & Engineering

 "How can agents maintain safety under prompt injection, tool poisoning, and adversarial tool responses?"

 Building observability and tracing infrastructure to detect and mitigate attacks on agent tool-use pipelines.
+GPU-level profiling for performance and security.

 Working with me